 - All puppies purchased will receive spay/neuter certificate.

 - All puppies purchased come with a lifetime Amber alert recovery system.

-- All customers have the option to enroll in lifetime puppy replacement program.
+- All customers have the option to enroll in the Puppy For A Lifetime Program.

 - All puppies purchased receive training kennel and training supplies.

 - We provide puppy vitamins, treats, & supplements for all puppies purchased.

 - AKC or AKC Canine Program registration is included for all puppy purchases